MagicIdentity/Developers/docs/start/index.md

 next: Tutorials
 parent: Welcome
 ---
-A web agent is a personal server paired with an individual web page.
+A web agent is an app-specific API linked to a web app and running on your own personal web agent server, or _web daemon_.

 1. [Concepts](concepts) explains what web agents are for.
-2. [Activate](activate) explains how to get your own web agent server, or _web daemon_.
+2. [Activate](activate) explains how to get your own web daemon.

-3. [Local Agents](local_agents) outlines how you can develop using a web daemon locally on your machine.
+When developing apps, you use whatever front end toolset you like.
+The web app's agent will run on your web daemon.

+To learn more, check the [Tutorials](../tutorials) on this site.